-- c.
+- a.
+Select a baud rate from the droplist or enter a baud rate value to access higher or lower rates than are normally permitted by your Windows applications. - b.
+If applicable, set a time delay on the transmit data before a port closes. - c.
 If applicable, click Map 2 stop bits to 1. - d.
 If appropriate, click Wait for physical transmission before completing write. - e.
 If required, click Emulate modem hardware ring signal. - f.
-DeviceMaster 1-port, only: if necessary, click Allow parity conflict (DeviceMaster 1 port only) to allow a parity conflict on a DeviceMaster 1port.
+DeviceMaster 1-port, only: if necessary, click Allow parity conflict (DeviceMaster 1 port only) to allow a parity conflict on a DeviceMaster 1-port.
 It may be necessary to use this option after you have determined that the cabling is correct and you are able to transmit data but not receive proper data. - g.
 Click Block Plug N Play search for attached serial devices to disable plug and play from searching for a device attached to the serial port. - h.
-If you want all ports on this $\ensuremath{\mathsf{Device}}\xspace{\mathsf{Master}}$ configured to the same settings, click $\ensuremath{\mathsf{Clone}}\xspace{\mathsf{lone}}$ - i.
+If you want all ports on this DeviceMaster configured to the same settings, click Clone.

+i.
 Change the COM port name of this port by selecting a new name in the COM name droplist.
 If you do not want to allow access to a specific port for this system, scroll up to Not configured.
 When configuring ports among several systems, they can share the same COM port name or be assigned a unique COM port name on each system.

-Note: See Locating DeviceMaster User Guides or Quick Starts on Page 8 for an overview about port sharing.
+Note: See Locating DeviceMaster Documentation on Page 8 for an overview about port sharing.

 - j.
 To renumber all subsequent ports on the DeviceMaster relative to the port displayed in the COM name droplist, click Renumber all subsequent ports relative to this port. - k.
-If you need to configure RTS (Request to Send) options for RS-485, click the RTS Toggle tab.
+If you need to configure RTS (Request to Send) options for RS-485, click the RTS Toggle_tab.